 Why is Sportsmanship Important?

-The first things that comes to mind with the term sporstmanship is sports, right?
+The first thing that comes to mind with the term sportsmanship is sports, right?
 But why is sportsmanship important?

 No one likes to play with someone who plays dirty and this carries over to various aspects of life.
 Business deals, work ethics, family board games, and our relationships.